 Want to help close the gender pay gap?
 Here’s a data-based action plan.

 Maybe you’ve heard the one about the BBC television host who was paid about $565 per episode while a male colleague doing pretty much the same job took in, oh, almost seven times that—about $3,850 an episode.
 Not bloody fair, is what I say to that.
-A judge agreed: The case was recently resolved in court in the plaintiff’s favor, and it looks like she’s going to get a whole pile of back pay.
+A judge agreed: The case was resolved in court in the plaintiff’s favor, after which the BBC reached a settlement with her on a whole pile of back pay.

 While cases like this—of bald-faced bias on the part of employers—are shocking, everyday systemic inequities are the most significant drivers of the pay gap between women and men.
 The big number is 82; as in women make 82 cents for every dollar men make, across the board, regardless of occupation.
 (The numbers are even more grim for women of color, who average about 76 cents.)
 The median annual salary of all women working full-time and year-round is about $45,000.
 That’s $10,000 less than men’s median.
 And that missing money touches off a cascade of financial setbacks: If you make less, you save less; if you save less, you have less during your golden years.
 (That doesn’t even factor in the many other “Pink Taxes” that make being female more costly, like the common surcharges on women’s hygiene products compared to men’s.)

 But focusing only on the 82 cents per dollar can obscure the many variables at play in the seemingly intractable pay gap, making it hard to recognize ways to close it.
-A brand-new study published in the January 2020 issue of the Journal of Population Economics breaks it down to examine various pay gaps.
+A 2020 study published in the Journal of Population Economics breaks it down to examine various pay gaps.
 For example, part-time workers typically earn less per hour than full-time workers in the same jobs.
 The study noted that this part-time penalty really hurts women because—you guessed it—women are more likely to work part-time than their male counterparts.

 The more we understand about the specific causes and circumstances of women’s pay inequity, the closer we get to making a plan of action.
 So here, based on real data, are four causes for the pay gap and four practical steps you can take to close it, for you and for other women.